If you are reading this, high chance you are going to your first Scottish highland games, a Celtic festival, an Irish Fair, or a Renaissance Faire.

 If you want to go ALL-IN and take some instagrammable shots there, the traditional Scottish outfit is a real GEM here.

-For failproof get-ups, an off-shite blouse, and bodice, long skirts are the must-have.
+For failproof get-ups, an off-shite blouse, and a bodice, long skirts are the must-have.

 The outfit above: